nikolasstow/MarvelQuery/docs/marvel-query.md

 ## Why no fetchAll() feature?

 I decided not to include a fetchAll() function in this library due to the risks it could introduce.
 Automatically fetching all results at once could easily overwhelm the API, potentially leading to unintentional DDoS attacks, excessive rate-limiting, or overuse of resources.

-Instead, you can manually request all items from a query in a more controlled way.
-In the following example, instance refers to an instance of the MarvelQuery class, created using the query function:
+Instead, you can manually request all items from a query in a more controlled way:

 ```ts
 const instance = query("comics", {